My Journey, My Community

 Editor, publisher masalamommas.com

-As I sit here reflecting on two years since the launch of masalamommas.com, I am just in awe of the one word that sits front and centre of every experience I’ve had thus far: Community.
+As I sit here reflecting on the years since the launch of masalamommas.com, I am just in awe of the one word that sits front and centre of every experience I’ve had thus far: Community.
 I wanted to make this my inaugural post in a column I hope to write monthly barring any Liam and Annika (my son and daughter) interruptions or crises!

 When I first started the idea of having an online community magazine for moms with South Asian connections, I was pregnant and expecting my first child (over 6 years ago.)
 I had several conversations with my in-laws and parents about what it was they wanted to do to celebrate the birth, the first year,